 Fortunately, the US has one of the world’s most highly developed college scholarship programs to feed this desire for players wanting to take their particular sport to the next level.
 While it’s football and basketball that are the highest profile of these sports, lacrosse is making headway in this area too.

 Many colleges now offer scholarships for the sport, with goalies being in particularly high demand.
+The good thing about scholarships – not all of them require writing custom essays for applying.
 As arguably the fastest-growing sport in the US we can probably expect to see many more places also opening up opportunities for players.

 For talented high school lacrosse players, gaining a place on the NTDP would undoubtedly be a very good addition to any resumé – even more reason to apply.